-Working out what to take and where to pack it results in a far more enjoyable trip — you can actually focus on the views and not the searing pain in your shoulders!
+Working out what to take and where to pack it results in a far more enjoyable trip.
+Your bag's comfy.
+Your waterproofs are within reach.
+Time to enjoy the views.
 Here’s how to pack your rucksack:

 Try to pack heavy items in the middle and as close to your back as possible.
 Getting the balance between weight distribution and access to what you need can be tricky at first.
-It helps to split your rucksack into imaginary sections:
+Make sure you know what size rucksack you need.
+Too small means strapping extra weight to the outside of your bag which could throw you off balance; and too big means extra, awkward It helps to split your rucksack into imaginary sections.

 Pack all the light, bulky items you won’t need until you make evening camp in the bottom of your rucksack.